 This post may contain references to some of our advertising partners.This post may contain affiliate links.
 If you click a link, we may receive a small commission.
 Please see our disclosure policy for more information.
 All opinions are my own.

-From Broadway shows, to Times Square, the Empire State building, Coney Island, art galleries, concerts and sporting events, there are endless activities in New York city.
 Our weekend plans for New York city included an autism-friendly visit to the Statue of Liberty.
 The thoughts of noise, traffic, speed and crowds can make New York feel like an overwhelming trip idea, but with some planning it can be an enjoyable experience.

 How we planned our autism-friendly visit to the Statute of Liberty